johnwalicki/Introduction-to-IEAM/README.md

   docker login
   ```

 - Edit the variables at the top of the Makefile as desired.
-If you plan to push it to a Docker registery, make sure you give your docker ID.
+If you plan to push it to a Docker registry, make sure you give your docker ID.
 You may also want to create unique names for your service and pattern (necessary for this lab in the multi-tenant IEAM instance that is shared with other lab participants and you are all publishing this service).
   - gedit / vi / nano editors are available
   - Change the following `Makefile` lines: